smailio/our-tomatoes/README.md

 - add an un-follow button in
 - add indication that a following is on a break
 - add duration preview in timer
+- add indication that a following is on a break
+- replace Timer is Off by a better message